Klevh/Exsee/README.md

 # Exsee
 A C version of TRY / CATCH / FINALLY blocks.
-Compatible with C89.
+Compatible with GNU C89.
 ## Introduction
 With this tool, you will be able to create self made exceptions and catch them to avoid your program to crash.
 Provided exceptions are :